ska-telescope/sdp-workflows-procfunc/src/workflows/pss_receive/README.md

 . and so on
 ```

-Now we can connect to the sdp-console pod to give us access to the sdpcfg tool which with we can start a workflow.
+Now we can connect to the sdp-console pod to give us access to the `ska-sdp` tool which with we can start a workflow.

 ```bash
 $ kubectl exec -it sdp-console-0 -- bash